gpilgrim2670/paws_machine_learning/README.md

 ------------------------------------------------------------------------

-I hope you enjoyed this little write up, thanks for reading.
+Thanks for reading!
+I hope you enjoyed this little write up.